dankamongmen/scblockchain/README.md

 * `lauthreq`: generate a LookupAuthReq transaction. takes as its arguments a TXSpec for the requesting ConsortiumMember, a TXSpec for the referenced ExternalLookup, and a JSON payload.
-* `lauth`: generate a LookupAuth transaction
+* `lauth`: generate a LookupAuth transaction. takes as its arguments a TXSpec for the referenced LookupAuthReq, and a filename containing the patient's symmetric key.
 * `patient`: generate a Patient transaction. takes as its arguments a filename containing the new entity's authorization public key, a filename containing the raw symmetric key, and an arbitrary JSON payload.
 This payload will be encrypted.
-* `delpstatus`: generate a PatientStatusDelegation transaction
+* `delpstatus`: generate a PatientStatusDelegation transaction. takes as its arguments a TXSpec for the delegating Patient, a TXSpec for the delegated ConsortiumMember, and a status type.
-* `pstatus`: generate a PatientStatus transaction
+* `pstatus`: generate a PatientStatus transaction. takes as its arguments a TXSpec for the referenced PatientStatusDelegation, and a JSON payload.
-* `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type
+* `getpstatus`: show the most recent PatientStatus for the specified patient and patient status delegation type.

 Use of commands that generate signed or encrypted transactions requires an appropriate private key having been loaded with the `-u` option (along with